Teacup Fairy Village Gardens -use teacups and teapots to create these whimsical miniature fairy gardens with polymer clay houses and mushrooms.

 Use a small piece of oven bake clay and work it in your hands until it’s soft.
 Working on a piece of parchment paper, shape the clay into a cube with your fingers, and using the flat surface of the table and your fingers, create the pointed roof on one end.

-To create the windows and doors, use the end of a match stick to make small squares, the long side to create long doors, and the circle end of a lollipop stick for round windows.
+To create the windows and doors, use the end of a match stick to make small squares.
+Use the long side of the match stick to create long doors.
+And you can make circles using the end of a lollipop stick for round windows.

 Insert a wooden toothpick into the house.